PCL Tear & PCL Reconstruction

 Phase 1: Immediately following injury till 2 weeks:

-Goal - To control swelling, maintain the ability to straighten and bend the leg and to begin strengthening exercises for the leg muscles when possible.
+Goal - To control swelling and Knee Joint Pain, maintain the ability to straighten and bend the leg and to begin strengthening exercises for the leg muscles when possible.

 - Rest from aggravating activities.
 Use crutches if necessary.
-Complete rest for the first 48 hours, after then let pain be the guide to the speed of progression of rehabilitation.
+Complete rest for the first 48 hours, after then let Knee Joint Pain be the guide to the speed of progression of rehabilitation.

 - Apply cold therapy and compression as soon as possible following injury and for 15 minutes every 2 hours for the next 24 to 48 hours.
 The frequency of application can be gradually reduced over the next few days to no less than 3 times a day and always after mobility or strengthening exercises.